-In Our opinion (continued):
+In our opinion (continued):

-- 6. Sumitomo Mitsui Banking Corporation Malaysia Berhad has taken sufficient and proactive steps in ensuring the competency of its employees through training programmes and various learning tools; and - 7.
+- 4. No Shariah non-compliant event was reported during the financial year ended 31 March 2023; - 5.
+Sumitomo Mitsui Banking Corporation Malaysia Berhad has maintained sufficient internal policies, frameworks, manuals and operating procedures to ensure compliance with the Shariah rules and principles when carrying out its Islamic Banking business; - Sumitomo Mitsui Banking Corporation Malaysia Berhad has taken sufficient and proactive steps in ensuring the competency of its employees through training programmes and various learning tools; and - 7.
 No disclosure on the zakat payment as it is not applicable to Sumitomo Mitsui Banking Corporation Malaysia Berhad.

-We, the Members of the Shariah Committee of Sumitomo Mitsui Banking Corporation Malaysia Berhad, do hereby confirm that at Our best knowledge:
+We, the members of the Shariah Committee of Sumitomo Mitsui Banking Corporation Malaysia Berhad, do hereby confirm that at our best knowledge:

-- 1. Nothing has come to Our attention that causes Us to believe that the Sumitomo Mitsui Banking Corporation Malaysia Berhad's operations, business, affairs and activities of the Islamic Banking for the financial year end 31 March 2022 involve any material Shariah non-compliance; and - 2.
-Based on the information provided to Us, We hereby confirm that Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking business, operations and activities for the financial year ended 31 March 2022 are in conformity with the Shariah principles and requirements.
+- 1. Nothing has come to our attention that causes us to believe that the Sumitomo Mitsui Banking Corporation Malaysia Berhad's operations, business, affairs and activities of the Islamic Banking for the financial year end 31 March 2023 involve any material Shariah non-compliance; and - 2.
+Based on the information provided to us, we hereby confirm that Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking business, operations and activities for the financial year ended 31 March 2023 are in conformity with the Shariah principles and requirements.

-Chairman of the Shariah Committee Assoc.
-Prof. Dr. Mushaddad bin Hasbullah : [Signed] Shariah Committee member Dr. Muhammad Pisol bin Mohd @ Mat Isa : [Signed] Shariah Committee member : [Signed]
+Chairman of the Shariah Committee : [Signed]

+Assoc.
+Prof. Dr. Mushaddad bin Hasbullah

+Shariah Committee member : [Signed]

+Shariah Committee member : [Signed]